ItsTheChickenMan/A-Not-So-Dark-Game/devlog.md

 -Create all dialogue options for axeman
 -Release Dev Build 1.02?

-[3/14/19] - Def. not releasing Dev Build 2 until next week -Worked on location two some more
+[3/14/19] - Definitely not releasing Dev Build 2 until next week -Worked on location two some more
 -Dialogue and such

+[3/19/19] - Was a little busy but got a good amount of work done on location 2, should be finished soon so I can release Dev Build 2